renocrypt/reno-business/content/en/psychology/mood-and-neurotransmitter-pathways/index.md

   - **Attention Deficit Hyperactivity Disorder (ADHD):** Dopamine is involved in focus and attention; dysregulation may underlie ADHD.
   - **Bipolar Disorder:** Dysregulation of dopamine is noted during manic phases.

+**Medications**

+- **Antipsychotics (First and Second Generation)**: Haloperidol, Risperidone, and Aripiprazole.
+These are used to manage symptoms of schizophrenia and bipolar disorder.
+- **Dopamine Agonists**: such as Pramipexole and Ropinirole, primarily used in Parkinson’s disease and restless legs syndrome (_An agonist is a substance that mimics the actions of a neurotransmitter or hormone to produce a response when it binds to a specific receptor in the brain_).

 ### 3. **Norepinephrine (Noradrenaline)**

 - **Disorders Associated:**
   - **Depression:** Lowered levels of norepinephrine have been linked to depression.
   - **Anxiety Disorders:** High levels can contribute to anxiety states, including panic disorder.

+**Medications**

+- **SNRIs**: including Venlafaxine and Duloxetine, which are also effective in treating mood and anxiety disorders.
+- **Beta-Blockers**: such as Propranolol, indirectly affect norepinephrine to help with symptoms of anxiety and hypertension.

 ### 4. **Gamma-Aminobutyric Acid (GABA)**